 Take steps now to protect your assets and preserve your dignity.
 Contact us for a planning meeting today!

+Russo Law Group, P.C. advocates for and represents seniors and people with special needs and their families.
 Call us at (516) 683-1717 or visit us at www.VJRussoLaw.com for more information.